quidprobros/worth-the-weight/readme.md

 add user to _www group_

+not clear what permissions should be for db to allow editing, and reading, and etc

 # Reach goals
 - [ ] separate service for npm stuff
 - [x] test phinx for bootstrapping database